MxpleSticks/Maple-Syrup/README.md

 ---

-# ASCII Animation Showcase Library
+# ASCII 3d Animation Library

 A collection of ASCII animations in C++ that you can easily copy and paste to run in your own projects!
 Perfect for your terminal-based applications.
 All animations have been tested and work on Windows.